 Three major types of helicopters fly above residences: police, military, and civilian.
 Each of these has different reasons for flying over populated areas.

-Police helicopters are almost always on duty, whether it is patrolling from the sky, catching criminals, monitoring traffic, or training.
+Police helicopters are almost always on duty, whether patrolling from the sky, catching criminals, monitoring traffic, or training.

-You may be able to see stripes or other markings indicating that the helicopter in your neighborhood is a police helicopter.
+You may see stripes or other markings indicating that the helicopter in your neighborhood is a police helicopter.
 If a helicopter is flying lower than usual, it is probably a police helicopter.

 Military helicopters are uncommon sights in the United States.
 They are usually used to deliver troops and supplies to soldiers and bases.